davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

   }
 }
 ```

+### Step 2.5 - Rollback

+Imagine that something goes wrong, we know that this never happens but just in case.
+We can do a very `quick rollback` just undoing the change in the `Products` online service.

+**Argo Rollouts** has an [undo](https://argoproj.github.io/argo-rollouts/generated/kubectl-argo-rollouts/kubectl-argo-rollouts_undo/) command to do the rollback.
+Personally I don`t like this procedure because is not aligned with GitOps.
+The changes that **Argo Rollouts** do does not came from git, so git is OutOfSync with what we have in Openshift.
+In our case the commit that we have done not only change the ReplicaSet but also the ConfigMap.
+The `undo` command only change the ReplicaSet, so it does not work for us.

+I recommend to do the changes in git.
+We can revert the last commit.

 ## Delete environment

 To delete all the thing that we have done for the demo you have to_